Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 13.1.2.6. `action: on_init`

 - Method: POST
-- Use Cases: Raghav receives the charging session terms(rate, idle fee window, cancellation rules, payment terms etc).
-  He reviews the terms.
-He chooses UPI and authorizes payment (or an authorization hold, as supported)
+- Use Cases: Raghav receives the charging session order ID and payment link, reviews the terms, selects UPI, and authorizes the payment (or an authorization hold, if supported).
 - Request:

 <details>